CamSoper/casoper-staging/casoper-playground/get-started-core.md

 You may have noticed that the application doesn't run.
 That's because Visual Studio deployed **appsettings.json** with the localdb connection string.
 No settings that I have found in the tooling will correct this.
 What you have to do is:

 1. On the publish tab, click **Settings...**
-2. Observe the *ALMOST* correct connection string.
+2. For SchoolContext, observe the *ALMOST* correct connection string.
 You still need to add `;MultipleActiveResultSets=true` to the end.
 This is present in the localdb connection string and is required for EFCore to work properly.
 3. Tick the box for Execute Code First Migrations.
 4. Publish again.
 5. Profit!
 Application should work now.